MGBabulski/discrete_math_redux/README.md

 # Discrete mathematics reduced library

-This is a project that aims to encapsulate basic objects of discrete mathematics and deliver a general framework for further problem solving.
+This is a simple project that aims to encapsulate basic objects of discrete mathematics and deliver a general framework for further problem solving.
 The main idea was to find a compromise between optimization and benefits of the modern programming practicies and that's why the solution relies on static polymorphism and high abstraction.

 ## Possibilities